SheylaO/add_course_rails5/README.md

-Listing articles
+Show articles

 -Create branch
--Create articles to display
+-Create 1 article to display

--List the 2 articles
+-Show the article title and details

 -Expect both article titles and bodies to be present